Thursday,26 December 2024

 Managing credit underwriting challenges and growth

-To bridge these gaps, Canadia has partnered with SME communities through various business associations to promote financial literacy, helping customers understand the benefits of financial records, business documentation and transparency.
-These initiatives are particularly relevant as Cambodia’s non-performing loans (NPLs) have risen to 5.4% industry-wide in 2023, up from 3.1% in 2022, and deteriorated further in 2024.
+To bridge these gaps, Canadia Bank has partnered with SME communities through various business associations to promote financial literacy, helping customers understand the benefits of financial records, business documentation and transparency.
+These initiatives are particularly relevant as Cambodia’s non-performing loans (NPLs) had risen to 5.4% industry-wide in 2023, up from 3.1% in 2022, and deteriorated further in 2024.
 This increase reflects economic pressures, particularly in the real estate sector, which has historically driven much of Cambodia’s gross domestic product (GDP) growth.
-Through responsible lending practices, Canadia continues to support SME growth while mitigating risks associated with unverified credit histories.
+Through responsible lending practices, Canadia Bank seeks to continue to support SME growth while mitigating risks associated with unverified credit histories.

 Focus on ESG and financial inclusion